Dinis-Esteves/Synertics-Internship-Challenge/README.md

    ```
 Access in your browser: http://localhost:8000

-## About the Scheduled Task
+## 4. **About the Scheduled Task**
 Celery is configured and working, but the scheduled task (Periodic Task) does not come pre-configured in the database by default.
 You can easily add it via the admin panel:

-Access http://localhost:8000/admin (password=user=admin)
+1. Access http://localhost:8000/admin *(password=user=admin)*

-Go to "Periodic Tasks".
+2. Go to "Periodic Tasks".

-Create a new task with:
+3. Create a new task with:

-Name: Daily Scraper (or whatever you prefer)
+4. Name: Daily Scraper (or whatever you prefer)

-Task: dashboard.tasks.run_scraper
+5. Task: dashboard.tasks.run_scraper

-Create a crontab schedule with your desired timing.
+6. Create a crontab schedule with your desired timing.

+Setting up this pre-configured system was a bit tricky after completing the Docker setup.
+I also wasn’t sure what time to configure it, as the website rarely had the daily Excel file available. ☹️
 # Project Checklist:

 - Functional scraping ✅